blackbhc/refactor/development-manual/development.md

 ## Debug Mode<a name="debug"></a><a href="#contents"><font size=4>(content)</font></a>

 `galotfa` will enable the `-fsanitize=address,leak,undefined` check in the debug mode, which will check the address leak and undefined behavior of the codes.
-Such check will slow down the codes, and may cause some false positive.
+Such check will slow down the codes, and may cause some tedious error.
 You can remove such flags if you want, which is located in `make-config/flags` file.

 ## Project Frame <a name="files"></a><a href="#contents"><font size=4>(content)</font></a>